 Patron Discount – Fleece & Harmony

-Fleece & Harmony is offering Fruity Knitting Patrons 15% discount off all Fleece & Harmony yarns as well as Rowan yarns from their online store.
+Fleece & Harmony is offering Fruity Knitting Patrons a 15% discount off all Fleece & Harmony yarns as well as Rowan yarns from their online store.
 All their own yarns are made with wool and other natural fibres sourced on PEI and they are either hand-dyed or left in their natural shades.
 Their most popular yarns are the signature Aran, Selkirk Worsted and Point Prim sock yarn.
 Fleece and Harmony are also a Rowan flagship.
 For every Rowan yarn range that they stock (and they stock most of them), they will have the amount in jumper quantities and in every colour available.
 The full details of the discount can be found here.

 PEI Musician – The Fiddling Fisherman